Showing posts with label sapphires. Show all posts

 Let's take a look at Diana, the Princess of Wales' exquisite sapphire jewelry collection.
 Alas, a love of blue sapphires is where the similarity of Diana and my lifestyle ends.🙂

-Yet amazingly in life, when people can buy their own bling, other people fall all over themselves to give it to them for free!
+Amazingly, when people are wealthy enough to buy their own bling, other people will fall all over themselves to gift it to them for free!
 Upon her marriage, Diana received a suite of gorgeous blue sapphires, including a necklace, earrings (see 1st photo) and ring from the Crown Prince of Saudi Arabia, a man she had never met!
 The Princess of Wales already had her beautiful 12-carat sapphire and diamond starburst engagement ring, therefore she had the Saudi sapphire ring (of Burmese origin) turned into a comely double-purposed choker and headband (see middle photos).

 Diana's iconic 7 string pearl choker with a big center sapphire was refashioned from another gift.
 The sapphire at the center of the necklace started life as a brooch, an engagement gift from her mother-in-law, Queen Elizabeth II, who has a few lovely sapphires of her own.